GetPsyched6/GetPsyched6/README.md

 - Roshin Nishad | Bachelors of Tech. in Computer Science and Engineering.

-- Hi, I’m @GetPsyched6.
+- Hi, I’m Roshin, resident programming hobbyist with a heart.
-- Resident hard-core programming fanatic.
 - 🔴 Live, from the west coast. ☀️🌴⛱️

 <!---